UtrechtUniversity/DrRods/README.md

 It assists the iRODS system administrator in localizing any issues with persistent virtualization data.

 Types of issues it can locate:
-- Hardlinked data object - a data object that has more than one logical names
+- Hardlinked data object - a data object that has more than one logical name
 - Softlinked replicas - replicas that reference the same data file
 - Orphaned data files - data files in iRODS vaults that are not registered in the ICAT
-- Orphaned replicas - replicas that reference a data files that is inaccessible/does not exist
+- Orphaned replicas - replicas that reference a data file that is inaccessible/does not exist

 The DrRods tools have been designed with performance in mind.
-It only uses SQL queries that can execute relatively fast on a large iRODS ICAT database, and it keeps track of file paths via an efficient in-memory data structure.
+The toolset only uses SQL queries that can execute relatively fast on a large iRODS ICAT database, and it keeps track of file paths via an efficient in-memory data structure.

-Individual tools are described [here](./docs/index.md)
+The toolset is described in more detail [here](./docs/index.md)

 ## Installation
 The tools can be installed on an iRODS provider server.